What to Ask Yourself Before Signing a Multi-Year Lease

-Although twelve month lease agreements are the gold standard for property management, there are tenants out there who, for a variety of reasons, are interested in multiple-year contracts.
+Although twelve month lease agreements are the gold standard for leasing, there are tenants out there who, for a variety of reasons, are interested in multiple-year contracts.
 As a landlord, there’s reasons to be interested as well.
 Perhaps most attractive is the fact that you’ll be guaranteed revenue for the period of the contract, and you won’t have to worry about vacancies draining your savings.
 Additionally, you won’t have to worry about moving old tenants out and new ones in (which, as we’ve talked about before, can be a difficult process), and you won’t have to invest time or money into advertising your property.
 However, these benefits don’t mean you should jump on any opportunity for a multi-year lease.
 There are some important questions you should ask yourself before deciding to go beyond the standard one-year contract.

 Additional Reading: Electronic Signatures are more Secure

 Is it a new tenant, or an existing one?

 Your relationship and rapport with a tenant is of the utmost importance when determining the length of a contract.
 A reliable tenant who you’ve built a good relationship with and who has already lived in your property without any issues is a better candidate for a three-year lease than one you don’t know.
 A multi-year lease requires no small amount of trust between landlord and tenant; even if the prospect of signing someone to a lease for multiple years is an attractive one, you must consider whether the particular tenant is the right one.
 Although you likely have a screening process in place for prospective tenants, you should prepare a more rigorous one if you want to sign someone new for a period longer than a year.
 It’s essential that you carefully review credit, criminal, and eviction histories in addition to verifying sufficient income.